webpolis/angularjs-cakephp/README.md

 We initialized AngularJS (by taking required files from Google CDN).
 We set a 'bootstrap' file, which is located under app/webroot/js/angular/bootstrap.js.
-We have placed our AngularJs controller in the same folder, but we avoid the the '.js' extension and '_controller' suffix (for sake of simplicity, is the only filename change request i do).
+We have placed our AngularJs controller in the same folder, but we avoid the '.js' extension and '_controller' suffix (for sake of simplicity, is the only filename change request i do).

 We then insert some AngularJs compatible markup code: